Welcome to Day 10!

 I have a HUGE pile (it’s not even really a pile, it’s a wall!!) of scrap wood that is from my house during our rebuild.
-My husband and I have used several pieces of the wood for various projects around the house, but we haven’t made a dent.
+I have used several pieces of the wood for various projects around the house: DIY Porch Stool, Wooden Blanket Ladder, this easy Barn Door, Wooden Porch Signs, and this Wooden Centerpiece Box but truth be told, I haven’t made a dent.
 In an effort to keep using up some of the scrap wood, I decided to make pumpkins!

 - scrap wood

 - large drill bit (I used 3/8) and drill

 - Dixie Belle chalk paint in Terracotta and Fluff

 - hot glue gun

 - miter saw to cut angles – I used this saw

 This post may contain affiliate links, which means I'll receive a commission if you purchase through my link, at no extra cost to you.
 Please read full disclosure here.

 If you would rather not watch the video, here are the steps in photos